Who are we?

 Director of Genealogical Research and Secretary

-Dr. Helen Graham, a Persian Gulf War veteran (Air Force), is Dean of Liberal Arts, Humanities, & Education Professions at Houston Community College (HCC).
+Dr. Helen Graham, a Persian Gulf War veteran (Air Force), is Vice President of Instruction and Student Services at Houston Community College (HCC).
 Dr. Graham has been a genealogist for more than thirty years and has worked on several genealogical initiatives to include the Freedmen’s Bureau Indexing Campaign.
 On behalf of the City of Missouri City Parks and Recreation department, she located the identities of those formerly enslaved on the Palmer Plantation.
 She teaches family history research and works one on one with individuals helping them to locate their ancestors, conduct oral histories, and preserve their stories.
 She consults on community outreach efforts in Texas, Oklahoma, Arizona, New Mexico, and Nevada.
-Dr. Graham serves on the board of Olive Branch Connections, a non-profit that connects communities' most burdened individuals to their courageous ancestors.
-Recently, she served as Historian, Genealogical Researcher, and co-author of the final report Back to Bondage: Forced Labor in Post Reconstruction Era Texas.
-Dr. Graham is the Director of Genealogical Research of the Principal Research Group.
+Dr. Graham recently served as Historian, Genealogical Researcher, and co-author of the final report Back to Bondage: Forced Labor in Post Reconstruction Era Texas.